Car wash

-A car wash, carwash, or auto wash is a facility used to clean the exterior, and in some cases the interior of cars.
+A car wash, or auto wash, is a facility used to clean the exterior, and in some cases the interior, of cars.
 Car washes can be self-service, full-service (with attendants who wash the vehicle), or fully automated (possibly connected to a filling station).

-Car washes may also be events where people pay to have their cars washed by volunteers, often using less specialized equipment, as a method to raise money for some purpose.
+Car washes may also be events where people pay to have their cars washed by volunteers, often using less specialized equipment, as a fundraiser.